How to Sell 3D Prints on Etsy: Fees, Pricing & Profit (2026)

 Is selling 3D prints on Etsy worth it?

-It can be — the audience is huge and discovery is built in — but only if your prices are set with the fees in mind from day one.
+It can be — the audience is huge and discovery is built in — but only if your prices are set with the fees in mind from day one, and you're selling designs you're allowed to.
 The sellers who struggle are almost always the ones who priced off filament cost and got surprised by the ~10% Etsy takes.
 Do the math up front and the model works.